wilfredkim/Resume/wilfred.md

 - Systems administration
 - Providing IT support to university administrators

+IT Support

 Dedan Kimathi University of Technology, Nyeri

+Computer Science  Department

-Computer Science Internal industrial Attacheee, 2015 January - 2015 April
+January 2015 - April 2015

+### Duties and Responsibilities:

 - Software and hardware installations
 - Computer hardware repair, maintenance and troubleshooting